Food and Drink

-Feel free to ask any of us at Chestertons affinity for suggestions of where to eat or drink as we will be more than happy to introduce you to any of the fantastic local bars or restaurants!
+Feel free to ask any of us at affinity Humberts for suggestions of where to eat or drink as we will be more than happy to introduce you to any of the fantastic local bars or restaurants!

 Food Shopping - In southern Spain food shopping is very different from the rest of Europe.
 There's none of the ready meals or pre-prepared vegetables you'll be use to in the UK and this is simply because most of the food you will find in a supermarket will have been grown or produced here.

 There are several daily markets available in most major towns where you will be able to purchase fresh fish or locally grown vegetables at very reasonable prices though you will still need to visit a supermarket for certain items.